-This is the first work of Tagore that I read.
-When you read famous authors, somehow all that you have heard, read or known about them tends to influence your opinion, which is not the case when you read unknown authors.
+Gora is the first work of Tagore that I read.
+When you read famous authors, somehow all that you have heard, read or known about them tends to influence your opinion.
+Which is not the case when you read unknown authors.

-The story of the books is a piece of fiction that is set in Calcuttaaround the end of 19th or beginning of 20th century.
+The story of the book Gora is a piece of fiction that is set in Calcutta around the end of 19th or beginning of 20th century.
 Protagonists are not people but two sects Hindus and Brahm Samaj.
-Like all good fictions, this is also written in layers, and the most prominent being the layer of these two sects and its followers and their strong conditionings that come from being a part of the sect.
-The story is very simple but the author goes in great detail in the conversations between the characters who indulge endlessly in discussing the ideologies and what should be done.
+Like all good fictions, this is also written in layers.
+And the most prominent being the layer of these two sects and its followers.
+Their strong conditioning that comes from being a part of the sect.
+The story is very simple but the author goes into great detail in the conversations between the characters who indulge endlessly in discussing the ideologies and what should be done.
 You almost end up asking “Do these characters do anything other than talking through the day?”

 As with all period works, this work is also a peep into the lives and times at the turn of last century.
 The way people lived, what they valued and what they did not, the depiction of men and women.
-There are a couple of characters which are very well etched out and show that you can be free and independent in your existence, without actually talking about it and most importantly without actually everyone elseto follow your route.
+There are a couple of characters which are very well etched out.
+And show that you can be free and independent in your existence, without actually talking about it.
+Most importantly without actually everyone else to follow your route.

 As far as my recommendation is concerned, Gora is a classic, so read it if you like the classics.